 Many Push-related publications can be found on Lee Spector's publications page, including the 2002 article in the journal Genetic Programming and Evolvable Machines that provides an introduction to the general principles and philosophy of the Push project.
 The GECCO-2005 paper introduced significant new features of Push3, many of which have been maintained through subsequent versions of the language.
 Additional extensions are described in subsequent publications.
 Older (in some cases incomplete or obsolete) information is available in the Push Redux, Alan Robinson's Division III (senior) thesis, The Push 2.0 Programming Language Description, The Push 3.0 Programming Language Description, the archives of the inactive Push email list, and the inactive Push project blog.

 Push3 and subsequent variants:

-This material is based upon work supported by the National Science Foundation under Grant No. 1017817.
+This material is based upon work supported by the National Science Foundation under Grants No. 0308540, 0216344, 1017817, 1129139, and 1331283.
 Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of the National Science Foundation.

-This project has also been supported by the Defense Advanced Research Project Agency (DARPA) and the Air Force Research Laboratory (AFRL) through funding for the project "Multi-type, Self-adaptive Genetic Programming for Complex Applications," and by the National Science Foundation through funding for the project "Acquisition of Instrumentation for Research in Genetic Programming, Quantum Computation, and Distributed Systems" (NSF Major Research Instrumentation program and Research in Undergraduate Institutions program).
-It has also been supported by a National Science Foundation Director's Award for Distinguished Teaching Scholars.
+This project was also supported by the Defense Advanced Research Project Agency (DARPA) and the Air Force Research Laboratory (AFRL) through funding for the project "Multi-type, Self-adaptive Genetic Programming for Complex Applications.